not-antoni/jarvis-ai/SELFHOST_SETUP.md

-# Self-Hosting Setup Guide for Jarvis AI
+# Local Self-Hosting Setup Guide for Jarvis AI

-This guide explains how to enable and configure self-hosting mode for Jarvis AI.
+⚠️ **LOCAL TESTING ONLY** - This guide is for testing self-hosting locally on your PC.
+When you deploy to a server (Render, etc.), keep `SELFHOST_MODE=false` (the default).

 ## Quick Start